ServerlessLife/vitepress-test/README.md

 } satisfies LldConfigTs;
 ```

-The setting are the same as for CLI parameters.
+The settings are the same as for the CLI parameters.

 ### Debugging